Data Visualization Tools and Techniques: How to Use Them in Business

 Image credit: Tableau

-Also in this category: Among popular all-purpose data visualization tools in this category are easy-to-learn Visme and Datawrapper which allow to create engaging visualizations without design and coding skills.
-Both tools offer free basic plans to start from.
-ChartBlocks and Infogram are other no-code tools with dozens of templates and customization options across various data visualization methods.
-Marketer’s favorite Canva is a popular solution with varied visualization designs and user-friendly editors.
-If you use Google suite for business, consider also Looker Studio for business intelligence and reporting.
+Also in this category: Among popular all-purpose visualization tools in this category are easy-to-learn Visme and Datawrapper which allow to create engaging visualizations without design and coding skills.
+Both tools provide free basic plans to start from.

 FusionCharts is a versatile platform for creating interactive dashboards on web and mobile.
 It offers rich integration capabilities with support for various frontend and backend frameworks and languages, including Angular, React, Vue, ASP.NET, and PHP.

-FusionCharts caters to diverse data visualization needs, offering rich customization options, pre-built themes, 100 ready-to-use charts and 2000 maps, and extensive documentation to make developers’ lives easier.
+FusionCharts caters to diverse visualization needs, offering rich customization options, pre-built themes, 100 ready-to-use charts and 2000 maps, and extensive documentation to make developers’ lives easier.
 This explains the popularity of the platform.
 Over 800,000 developers and 28,000 organizations such as Dell, Apple, Adobe, and Google, already use this platform.

 Image credit: FusionCharts